DataDog/integrations-core/amazon_msk/README.md

 1. Edit the `amazon_msk.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Amazon MSK performance data.
 See the [sample amazon_msk.d/conf.yaml][8] for all available configuration options.

-   **Note**: This is a new default OpenMetrics check example.
+   **Note**: This is the default OpenMetrics check example.
 If you previously implemented this integration, see the [legacy example][15].

 2. [Restart the Agent][9].